livewire/livewire/docs/lazy.md

 }
 ```

-Any parameters from the component being lazy loaded will be available as an `$params` arugment passed to the `placeholder()` method.
+Any parameters from the component being lazy loaded will be available as an `$params` argument passed to the `placeholder()` method.

 ## Lazy loading outside of the viewport